motalr/AuthHelper/README.md

 # AuthHelper
-Simple helper for authenticating users using Token in .NET Web API
+Helper for authenticating users using OAuth2 Token in .NET Web API